 The exhibition has been researched by Professor Maiken Umbach (Department of History) and her team as part of an AHRC-funded project ‘Photography as Political Practice in National Socialism’.
 Paul Tennent in the University of Nottingham’s Mixed Reality Lab has developed the VR experience.
 The exhibition has been organised by the National Holocaust Centre and Museum.

-Lakeside Arts has supported a bid for further funding for evaluation of the project and through its Learning and Outreach Programme will be instrumental in supporting research towards that evaluation whilst the exhibition is showing at Nottingham.
-It will also support an academic conference marking the conclusion of the project to be held early in 2021.
+Lakeside Arts supported a bid for further funding for the evaluation of the project and through its Learning and Outreach Programme was instrumental in supporting research towards that evaluation whilst the exhibition was showing at Nottingham.
+It also supported an academic conference marking the conclusion of the project held early in 2022.

 You can find out more about this project, and see some of the resources which came out of it by clicking the button below.